What is MAGWest?

 Community focuS & Dedication

 What makes MAGFest, and consequently MAGWest, unique, is that it’s a non-profit event run by fans for fans.
-There’s zero corporate sponsors, no over-crowded showfloors, and no top-secret-behind-closed-doors showings— just passionate and creative fans sharing an unforgettable experience.
+There’s zero in-your-face sponsors, no over-crowded showfloors, and no top-secret-behind-closed-doors showings—just passionate and creative fans sharing an unforgettable experience.
 MAGWest is being built from the ground up to focus on the community in not just the San Francisco Bay Area / Silicon Valley, but also the rest of California and neighboring states, creating an environment that no other expo or convention can recreate!

 How did MAGWest Start?